anikau31/systemc-clang/tests/verilog-conversion/README.md

   ```
   In this example, all necessary files are grouped in an `add` folder in `$SYSTEMC_CLANG/tests/data/verilog-conversion-custom/`.

   Within the `add` folder, there is a SystemC design file `add.cpp` and a `golden` folder that stores the reference file for `_hdl.txt` and Verilog.

   Note that all the file needs to have the same prefix.
   In this example, the prefix is `add`.

   To add another test for a different design, organize the `.cpp` SystemC design file, `_hdl.txt` file and Verilog file `_hdl.txt.v` as is shown in the previous example.

-  For example, if we want to add an `xor` module, the final directory structure will be similar to the following:
+  For example, if we want to add an `xor` module, the final directory structure will end up being the following:
   ```
   $SYSTEMC_CLANG/tests/data/verilog-conversion-custom/
   ├── add